Child Care Assistance Programs

 Child Protective Services

-This prevention program provides child care to children certified to be at risk of abuse or neglect because of inappropriate parenting, a family medical emergency, or other family crisis.
+The Child Care Assistance Program also provides child care to children certified to be at risk of abuse or neglect because of inappropriate parenting, a family medical emergency, or other family crisis.
 Eligibility is established by written referral from a qualified medical, legal, or social services entity.